astronomer/docs/astro/lineage.md

 ## View the Lineage Graph for a Deployment

-To view the lineage graph for one of your Deployments, search for the name of a DAG or task in the Deployment with the lineage search bar at the top of the UI.
+To view the lineage graph for one of your Deployments, search for a DAG or task in the Deployment with the search bar at the top of the UI.

 ![Example query in the lineage search bar](/img/docs/lineage-search.png)

 Clicking a search result will open the **Lineage** page and show the lineage graph for the Deployment's most recent DAG run.

-You can also access the lineage graph for recent DAG run in the **Explore** page under **Most Recent Runs**.
+You can also access the lineage graph for a recent DAG run in the **Explore** page under **Most Recent Runs**.

 :::info

 By default, when you directly access the **Lineage** page from the left-hand menu, the page shows your most recently accessed lineage graph.
-If you go to the **Lineage** page before first accessing the graph, you will not see any lineage graph data.
+If you go to the **Lineage** page before first accessing a lineage graph, you will not see any lineage graph data.
 If this happens, try first accessing a task using the search bar or **Explore** page to populate the **Lineage** page with data.

 :::

 :::info

-The **Lineage** page only shows lineage data for the most recent run of a given Deployment.
+The **Lineage** page shows lineage data only for the most recent run of a given Deployment.
 To explore lineage data from previous runs, see [Compare Lineage Graphs from Previous Runs](lineage.md#compare-lineage-graphs-from-previous-runs).

 :::